Chips Rafferty: Later career

 Returning to Australia he guest-starred in Skippy the Bush Kangaroo, Adventures of the Seaspray (1967), Rita and Wally (1968), Woobinda, Animal Doctor (1970) and Dead Men Running (1971).
 He continued to make films such as Skullduggery (1970).

 Rafferty's final film role was in 1971's Wake in Fright, where he played an outback policeman.
 (The movie was filmed mainly in and around Rafferty's home town of Broken Hill.)
 In a review of the film, a critic praised Rafferty's performance, writing that he "exudes an unnerving intensity with a deceptively menacing and disturbing performance that ranks among the best of his career".

 His final performance was in an episode of the Australian war series Spyforce (1971).

 Hours before he died, Rafferty was offered a prominent role in a film The Day the Clown Cried by Jerry Lewis which was never completed or released.

 Death

 On 27 May 1971, Rafferty collapsed and died of a heart attack at the age of 62, while walking down a Sydney street shortly after completing his role in Wake in Fright.
-His wife Quentin had predeceased him in 1964 and they had no children.
-His remains were cremated.
-His ashes were scattered into his favourite fishing hole in Lovett Bay.
+His wife Ellen had predeceased him in 1964 and they had no children.
+His remains were cremated and his ashes scattered into his favourite fishing hole in Lovett Bay.

+Rafferty had been married to Jean Stewart Ferguson from 1935 to 1940.